Cryptographic Specifications of CryptPeer

 - each

-Sinstance is a totally independent bubble; - global communication mapping is difficult to establish for an external adversary.
+Sinstance MAY remain an independent bubble; - global communication mapping is reduced.

 10. Directory, Categories and Logical Partitioning